Things to consider to improve MongoDB availability: Configuration

 MongoDB Cloud Manager

-MongoDB Cloud Manager can automate most of the management of your infrastructure, allowing you to perform upgrades, monitoring, backups, and more from a web-based UI.
+MongoDB Cloud Manager automates most of the infrastructure management, allowing you to perform upgrades, monitoring, backups, and more from a web-based UI.

 MongoDB Atlas

-MongoDB Atlas is a DBaaS (Database-as-a-Service) managed by MongoDB and hosted on each public cloud.
+MongoDB Atlas is a DBaaS (Database-as-a-Service) that is hosted on various public clouds as a managed service from MongoDB.

 Compared to MongoDB Cloud Manager, it has the ability to scale up and down in response to workload fluctuations, allowing you to optimize performance and costs.
 In addition, it provides tools such as index suggestions and performance advisors, allowing you to optimize operational management costs.

-As such, the use of official management tools is becoming more common, as using automated deployment management services reduces management costs.
+As such, there are more opportunities to use official management tools, as using automated deployment management services reduces management costs.

-Also, this article alone would be like an introduction to MongoDB, so I would like to add that:
+Also, if we just leave this alone, it will end up looking like an introduction to MongoDB, so I'd like to add:

 There are also cases where services that used MongoDB have migrated to other databases.

-In recent years, databases such as those below that have APIs compatible with MongoDB have also appeared.
+In recent years, databases such as the following have appeared that have APIs compatible with MongoDB.

 • Amazon Document DB